miyako/4d-plugin-archive/README.md

 4D `zip` commands are based on [nih-at/libzip](https://github.com/nih-at/libzip).

-`.4darchive` is a proprietary format that works with a `cache.xml` file, but it will soon be replaced by `.zip`.
+`.4darchive` is a proprietary format that works with a `cache.xml` file, but will soon be replaced by `.zip`.

 For standard archives, the native `zip` commands are sufficient; **there is no need for a plugin**.